Exabyte-io/documentation/docs/jobs/ui/explorer.md

 # Other Specific Properties

-Additional columns to be listed in Jobs Explorer specifically include those ticked in the image below and can be selected in the [Columns Selector](/entities-general/ui/explorer.md#columns-selector).
+Additional Job-specific columns that can be listed in Explorer include those ticked in the image below.
+They can be selected from the [Columns Selector](/entities-general/ui/explorer.md#columns-selector).

 ![Jobs Specific Properties](/images/jobs-properties.png "Jobs Specific Properties")